mattrondel/Ubuntu/README.md

 try it aagin on the client side once working restart the system through putty

-supossidly this will fix it but I am not ready to break something yet... https://askubuntu.com/questions/1155053/remote-connecting-to-ubuntu-18-04-from-windows-remote-desktop-login-failed-for
+Supposedly this will fix it but I am not ready to break something yet... https://askubuntu.com/questions/1155053/remote-connecting-to-ubuntu-18-04-from-windows-remote-desktop-login-failed-for